santarl/VitaOxiPad/README.md

 | Sound                           |    ❌    | Probably will never be realized                                                      |

 [*] - Moonlight support can be found in the [schmaldeo DS4Windows fork](https://github.com/schmaldeo/DS4Windows).
-This option can be found in `Settings -> Device Options -> Moonlight support`.
+This option can be found in `Settings -> Device Options -> Virtual Controller Support`.

 ## Uses and options